ianarawjo/splat/README.md

 ## Why Splat?

-I am an HCI researcher who prefers to [affinity diagram](https://www.nngroup.com/articles/affinity-diagram/) when coding qualitative data.
+I am an [HCI researcher](https://ianarawjo.com) who prefers to [affinity diagram](https://www.nngroup.com/articles/affinity-diagram/) when coding qualitative data.
 In the past, I've used FigJam and Miro, but find them too clunky and proprietary for this task.
 I wanted a tool that supports affinity diagramming for research with low overhead.

 Splat was created during a real research project: an interview study where I had to cluster 1400+ descriptive codes.
 While using Splat to manually cluster data, I added features iteratively as I needed them.
 These include selecting multiple notes, displaying participant IDs of selected notes, and  semantic search.
 When sharing with my teammates, I found it very easy to just give them the exported JSON file and the HTML of Splat, which they could load themselves.

 The semantic search feature of Splat is configurable and AI assistance can be entirely local with Ollama running on-device.
 For many research applications, this privacy is essential.
 However, I have observed students use Splat for many other use cases, outside of qualitative coding; thus, more powerful AI assistance via OpenAI is available to those who want it.

-Splat is offered as a community resource, completely free and open-source.
-Want a feature?
-Implement it yourself and raise a Pull Request!

 ## What/Who Is Splat For?